fdsig/bechdel/README.md

 In activated env virtual and in project main directory

-For list of possible flags:
+For a list of possible flags to passable args run:

 ```bash
 python main.py -help